AriFordsham/GHCWiki/performance/compiler.md

 ### Coercion pile-up

 One theme that seems to pop up rather often is the production of Core with long strings of coercions, with the size scaling non-linearly with the size of the types in the source program.
-This i
+These may or may not be due to similar root-causes.

 - [\#8095](https://gitlab.haskell.org//ghc/ghc/issues/8095): TypeFamilies painfully slow